 If you log in via Bitbucket, Gitlab or Azure, you'll need to ensure Copilot Metrics are enabled, and either create a token, or log in to GitClear from your GitHub account.

-linkEnsuring the enterprise account allows Copilot Metrics
+linkEnsuring the enterprise account has Copilot Metrics "Enabled Everywhere"

 As of September 2025, we have seen mixed results for whether Github enables access to Copilot Metrics by default.
 To ensure Copilot Metrics are enabled,